petrLorenc/aws_playground/AWS Certified Solutions Architect.md

  - Storage Optimized - high disk throughput and IOPS (I, D, H families)
  - Accelerated Computing - specialized hardware for ML, graphics, etc. (P, G, F families)
 - You can hibernate the instance and continue later (RAM saved to EBS)
+- EBS - Elastic Block Store - persistent block storage for EC2 instances, can be attached/detached from instances, types:
+   - General Purpose SSD (gp2, gp3) - balanced performance and cost
+   - Provisioned IOPS SSD (io1, io2) - high performance for I/O-intensive applications
+   - Throughput Optimized HDD (st1) - low-cost for large sequential workloads
+   - Cold HDD (sc1) - lowest cost for infrequent access
+   - Magnetic (standard) - legacy option, not recommended for new applications
+ - Default root volume is destroyed when instance is terminated (can change this behavior)
+ - Bastion Host (jump server) - secure access point to private instances in a VPC, typically a small, hardened EC2 instance in a public subnet, use SSH or RDP to connect to the bastion host, then access private instances from there, **better to prefer SSM Session Manager for secure access without bastion hosts**
+ - Elastic Network Interfaces (ENI) - virtual network interfaces that can be attached to EC2 instances, can have multiple ENIs per instance for high availability or network segmentation
+   - when you assign a public IP to EC2 then it is taken from AWS public pool (returned when instance destroyed or IP diassociated) - ephemeral IP adress
+      - the private IP address stays the same
+   - Elastic IP Address (EIP) - static public IP address that can be associated with an EC2 instance or ENI, useful for maintaining a consistent IP address for applications, you are charged for EIPs that are not associated with running instances
+   - should use DNS names (Route 53) instead of EIPs when possible to avoid costs and improve flexibility
+- Dual-home instances - instances with multiple ENIs for redundancy or network segmentation

+- EFS - Elastic File System - scalable file storage for EC2 instances, can be mounted on multiple instances simultaneously, ideal for shared file storage across instances, much more expensive than EBS (Elastic Block Store)

+## Route 53
+- scalable and highly available DNS web service, translates domain names to IP addresses, supports routing policies
+   - Top-level domain (TLD) - .com, .org, .net, etc.
+   - Second-level domain - **example**.com, **mywebsite**.org, etc.)
+- Port 53 - DNS uses UDP/TCP port 53 for communication
+- Public/Private hosted zones - public for internet-facing domains, private for internal domains within a VPC
+- Record type: A (IPv4), AAAA (IPv6), CNAME (alias to another domain), alias (AWS-specific alias to AWS resources), MX (mail exchange), TXT (text data), SRV (service location), NS (name server)
+   - A - multiple values allowed (round-robin)
+      - alias - special type of A record that maps a domain to an AWS resource (e.g., CloudFront, S3, ELB) without using an IP address
+- Routing policies:
+   - Simple - single resource for a domain
+   - Weighted - distribute traffic based on weights assigned to resources
+   - Latency-based - route traffic to the resource with the lowest latency
+   - Geolocation - route traffic based on the geographic location of the user